-Note that if you grow it in a pot it will stay small.
+- Note that if you grow it in a pot it will stay small.

-Smart tip about Indian jasmine:
+Smart tip about Indian jasmine

-If you’re hoping for it to climb, help it out at the beginning because it isn’t quite good at attaching itself at the start.
+If you’re hoping for it to climb, help it out at the beginning.
+Indian jasmine isn’t very good at attaching itself at the start.